sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 under the hood, so to speak, the underlying mechanics of ANOVA and regression are awfully similar.
 In fact, if you think about it, you’ve already seen evidence of this.
-ANOVA and regression both rely heavily on sums of squares (SS), both make use of *F* tests, and so on.
+ANOVA and regression both rely heavily on sums of squares (SS), both make use of *F*-tests, and so on.
 Looking back, it’s hard to escape the feeling that chapters :doc:`Correlation and linear regression
 <../Ch12/Ch12_Regression>` and :doc:`Comparing several means (one-way ANOVA)
 <../Ch13/Ch13_ANOVA>` were a bit repetitive.